Affordable Housing and Sustainable Design: The Goals Are Aligned

 While housing advocates are pushing to build more and more homes for low-income people, sustainable design advocates say the affordable housing that we do build should be energy efficient, healthy, and durable.

-“People with low incomes are the ones who need it the most,” says Krista Egger, director of initiatives at Enterprise Community Partners.
+“People with low incomes are the ones who need it the most,” says Krista Egger, vice president of national initiatives at Enterprise Community Partners.
 If your income is very low and you live in housing that has low utility bills and is healthier, “you are going to benefit at a greater incremental degree … than if you have a lot of disposable income,” says Egger.

 But despite the desire to build green, the priority for state housing finance agencies is to build more affordable units.